 We also automatically gather server log file information, such as your IP address, browser type, and operating system.
 We use this information to administer our website and our technical solutions, understand how visitors navigate through our Sites and services, and enhance your experience while using our Sites and services.

 What we do with it

 Your personal data is processed in Language I/O offices located in the United States of America.
-Hosting and storage of your data takes place in Language I/O controlled HubSpot and Salesforce instances which are located in the United States of America and are both certified under the EU-U.S. and U.S.-Swiss Privacy Shield Frameworks.
+Hosting and storage of your data takes place in Language I/O controlled HubSpot and Salesforce instances which are located in the United States of America.

 How long we keep it

 Any personal data held by us for scheduling demonstrations of our product or marketing and service update notifications will be kept by us until such time that you notify us that you no longer wish to communicate with us.

 How we protect it